 I had a heck of a time finding some ingredients despite them being pretty common.
 So I kind of fudged some of the ingredients.
 For the original recipe, check it out here.

-Begin to browning the meat.
+Begin by browning the meat.
 Combine the flour, 1/4 teaspoon pepper, and 1/4 teaspoon salt in a shallow dish.
 Dredge the veal in the flour mixture.

 Heat 1 teaspoon butter and 1 teaspoon oil in a large skillet over medium heat.
 Add half of veal and cook for 6 minutes, browning on both sides.